Neighbours ‘furious’ over couple’s £5million mansion with Edinburgh Castle views

-Edinburgh property: Neighbours ‘furious’ over couple’s £5million mansion with Edinburgh Castle views
+Edinburgh property: Lottery couple's £5 million mansion with Edinburgh Castle views enrages neighbours

 A millionaire couple’s plans to build a £5million mansion with views of Edinburgh Castle have been approved – but neighbours are furious over plans for the Hollywood Hills-style pad.

-Lisa Charters, 33, and her husband Craig, 34, were given the go-ahead earleir this week to demolish a modest bungalow and build a modern zinc and glass villa in the Capital.
+Lisa Charters, 33, and her husband Craig, 34, got the go-ahead earleir this week to demolish a modest bungalow and build a modern zinc and glass villa in the Capital.

 Lisa's parents won £33million on the National Lottery in 2016 and gave her a share of the cash.